 Boys in the early stages of potty training are notoriously bad at aiming.

 blue food coloring (which turns green when the yellow urine hits it), can

-Don't worry about night training for a while
+Don't worry about night training for a while.

 Wait at least until your child is regularly dry after waking from naps and

-come for a year or so after daytime control.
+develop until a year or so after daytime control.

 Coordinate your approach with other caregivers.

-Barring any major life change, once you've started the potty training process, there should be no going back.
-Let all teachers and caregivers know what you're doing at home and ask them
+Barring any major life change, once you've started the potty training

+providers, and even babysitters know what you're doing at home and ask them

-Avoid making punishment a part of potty training.
+Don't make punishment a part of potty training.